gloriapul/hobby_sprout/design/concepts/UserProfile/design-changes.md

     matching quiz to set of hobbies and marks it as active or just marks hobby from inactive to active if already in set
   ```
-- **Current**: Implemented with explicit error handling for duplicate active hobbies and non-existent user profiles, and removed the restriction on hobbies being from a preset list.
+- **Current**: Implemented with explicit error handling for duplicate active hobbies and non-existent user profiles, and removed the restriction on hobbies being from a preset list since my Communities concept won't be implemented anymore.
   ```typescript
   setHobby({ user, hobby }): Promise<Empty | { error: string }>
   ```